-Additionally we must recognise the difference between issues that would be dealt with through normal contract management processes and what should be escalated under the Provider Concern Process and could constitute organisational abuse.
+Additionally we must recognise the difference between issues that would be dealt with through normal contract management processes and what should be escalated under the Provider Concern Process and could ultimately constitute organisational abuse.

 6. The Provider Concerns Process

 The South Tyneside Safeguarding Adults Board sets out a range of circumstances as to when the process should apply.
 Provided below are some working examples:

-- a number of safeguarding alerts raised for similar issues, within a few months of each other in respect of individuals who are receiving care from the same provider;
+- a number of safeguarding concerns raised for similar issues, within a few months of each other in respect of individuals who are receiving care from the same provider;

-- a combined number of safeguarding alerts across a set of group homes owned by the same organisation;
+- a combined number of safeguarding concerns across a set of group homes owned by the same organisation;

 - inappropriate recruitment processes or staffing levels;